NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/order-priority.md

 Although priority ordering is enabled automatically when the number of active and inactive firewall rules exceeds 200, you can manually enable priority ordering at any time from the rules list.

-Cloudflare Firewall Rules does not impose default priorities, and you are not required to set a priority for every rule.
+Khulnasoft Firewall Rules does not impose default priorities, and you are not required to set a priority for every rule.

 ### Enable priority ordering